 “Homeschooled applicants, like all of our applicants, are considered within their context, which includes schooling choice, family situation, geographic location, resources, opportunities, and challenges.”

-You know you'll need to do some parts of your application a little differently and that colleges generally don’t discriminate against homeschooled students with the right experiences and credentials.
+So, the simple answer to the question, “can homeschoolers go to college?” is yes, absolutely!
+While you’ll need to do some parts of your application a little differently, colleges generally don’t discriminate against homeschooled students with the right experiences and credentials.

-However, there are some things you should consider adding to your application to show the admissions committee why you're the perfect candidate.
+However, there are some things you should consider adding to your application as a homeschool student.
+College admission committees will appreciate if you go above and beyond to prove you’re the perfect candidate, and here’s how:

 If community college courses are available to you, it’s in your best interest to take advantage of them.
 Taking dual enrolment courses can show you sought out the most challenging curriculum you could, displaying your college readiness and love of learning.
 Community college can also help you acquire excellent LoRs later on.